4. Motion Planning

 message, which includes the joint names, positions, velocities, and accelerations for each point in the trajectory.

-- Add these two nodes:
+- Add a

-- Run this Objective
+Next, Run this Objective.

 It will retrieve the waypoint called Arm Forward